jguerra7/NetworkingUSAF/Network/Sockets/02_Server_Client_Sockets.md

 the socket.bind(address) and socket.listen(q) methods must be used.
 The socket.accept() method returns two values: client_socket and address, where client_socket is a new socket object used to send and receive data over the connection, and address is the address of the client.
 You will see examples later.

+# Client socket methods
+The only method dedicated to the client is the following:

+socket.connect(address): This method connects the client to the server.
+The address argument is the address of the server.